Khan/style-guides/style/java.md

 At Khan Academy, we only use Java for Android and, as such, follow the [Android Code Style Guidelines for Contributors](https://source.android.com/source/code-style.html).
 Note that those rules themselves extend the [standard Java language style guide as of 1999](http://www.oracle.com/technetwork/java/javase/documentation/codeconventions-141855.html).
 The rest of this document describes additions and clarifications to those rules that we follow at Khan Academy.

+To import these settings for Android Studio, copy [the config file](/configs/KhanAcademyAndroid.xml) into `$HOME/Library/Preferences/AndroidStudio/codestyles/`.

 ## Imports